-Didier Blondel, Chief Financial Officer and Board Secretary
+Didier Blondel Chief Financial Officer & Board Secretary

 Didier was Chief Financial Officer at Sanofi Pasteur MSD, a Lyon-based joint-venture between Sanofi and Merck, and European leader in human vaccines, since 2012.
-During the previous 20 year period, Mr. Blondel held a wide scope of senior finance positions at Sanofi, in Commercial Operations and then R&D, where he became Global R&D CFO.
-Didier Blondel started his career as an auditor at Price Waterhouse Coopers, after graduating from the Commercial Institute of Nancy (ICN), a leading French Business School.
+During the previous 20-year period, Didier held a wide scope of senior finance positions at Sanofi, in Commercial Operations and then R&D, where he became Global R&D CFO.
+He started his career as an auditor at Price Waterhouse Coopers, after graduating from the Commercial Institute of Nancy (ICN), a leading French Business School.
 He also holds a Master in Finance and Accounting degree from University of Nancy, as well as a Professional Certificate in Finance and Accounting (DESCF).

-Pierre Courteille, Chief Commercial Officer & Vice President Business Development
+Pierre Courteille, Pharmacist, MBA Chief Commercial Officer & Vice President of Business Development

-Didier, prior to joining ABIVAX, combined the functions of CEO and Scientific Directory at Splicos.
+Didier, prior to joining Abivax, combined the functions of CEO and Scientific Director at Splicos.
 Didier has a PhD in Molecular Pharmacology.
 He completed his post-doctoral studies at Harvard Medical School and then at the Stanford University School of Medicine.
-Research Director at Entelos (California – USA) from 2000 to 2005, he then joined the Research Department of Astra-Zeneca as Associate Director (Capability Pathways – Discovery Enabling Capabilities and Sciences), and then as Head of Research, at LFB Biotechnologies where he led a team of fifty scientists in charge of developing the portfolio of therapeutic proteins in oncology, autoimmune diseases and hematology-oncology.
+A Research Director at Entelos (California – USA) from 2000 to 2005, he then joined the Research Department of AstraZeneca as Associate Director (Capability Pathways – Discovery Enabling Capabilities and Sciences), and then joined as Head of Research, at LFB Biotechnologies where he led a team of fifty scientists in charge of developing the portfolio of therapeutic proteins in oncology, autoimmune diseases and hematology-oncology.
 He is the author of numerous publications and presentations in the field of systems biology applied to the research and drug development.

 Paul brings 20 years of experience in clinical development and strategy with leading international pharmaceutical and biotech companies.
-Paul began his career in 1998 with Boehringer Ingelheim as International Clinical Trials Manager before taking over, in 2003, the position of Head of Clinical R&D at Altana Pharma.
+Paul began his career in 1998 with Boehringer Ingelheim as International Clinical Trials Manager before taking over the position of Head of Clinical R&D at Altana Pharma in 2003.
 In 2007, Paul was appointed Director of Clinical Studies at AB Science where he led the early clinical development of a tyrosine kinase inhibitor in the U.S. and Europe.
 In 2013, he moved to Theravectys, a spin-off of the Institut Pasteur specialized in lentiviral vectors, as Executive VP, Clinical Development.
-Paul joined ABIVAX in 2015 as Head of Clinical Operations.
+Paul joined Abivax in 2015 as Head of Clinical Operations.
 Paul holds a doctorate in pharmacy from the University of Rouen, France and a Master’s degree in Law from the University of Paris XI.